rackerlabs/support-how-to/content/how-to/cloud-servers/scheduled-images-faq/index.md

     name, and select **Schedule Image**.
 From the drop-down menu, select whether you want to create an image every **Day** or **Week**.
-If you select **Week**, you can also specify on which **Day of Week** for the image creatation.
+If you select **Week**, you can also specify on which **Day of Week** for the image creation.
 Finally, specify the number of images you want to retain and then click **Create Schedule**.
 To learn more about the Cloud Control Panel, see
     [Introducing the Rackspace Cloud Control Panel](/support/how-to/introducing-the-rackspace-cloud-control-panel).